 Pingo Doce, an indirectly wholly-owned subsidiary of JMR in Portugal, is involved in several proceedings, already pending in court, regarding the challenge of decisions by the Portuguese Competition Authority (AdC) on alleged breaches of the respective antitrust laws for some products sold in its stores.
 Following search-and-seizure actions carried out in late 2016 and early 2017 in several companies operating in the food distribution sector, AdC decided to open several inquiries.
 Within the scope of these inquiries, it has issued, since then, several statements of objections for alleged anti-competitive practices against various suppliers and retailers, including Pingo Doce.
-Pingo Doce received 10 statements of objections for alleged anti-competitive practices, consisting of price alignment for certain products.
+Pingo Doce received 10 statements of objections for alleged anti-competitive practices.
 Throughout the course of these investigations, Pingo Doce has fully cooperated with the authorities.